Withered (album): Release and promotion

-Withered features previously released singles starting with "Where'd It Go Wrong?", released on December 19, 2024.
-"One More Dance", on February 7, 2025.
-"Crashing", which features Kali Uchis. on February 28.
-"What Are You Waiting For", on March 28, and "Is This Really Love" on April 25.
-"Feel It", a song D4vd wrote for Invincible also appears on various versions of the album.
+Withered features previously released singles.
+These singles include "Where'd It Go Wrong?", (December 19, 2024).
+"One More Dance", (February 7, 2025).
+"Crashing", which features Kali Uchis, (February 28).
+"What Are You Waiting For", (March 28), and "Is This Really Love" (April 25).
+Additionally, the song "Feel It", written by D4vd for the TV series Invincible, is included on various versions of the album.

-To promote the album, D4vd launched the "Withered World Tour", performing in cities across North America and Europe.
-The opening concert in Houston was livestreamed and featured several unreleased tracks.
-An album showcase of Withered happened in the SM Mall of Asia, located in Pasay City.
-To promote the record, the expanded edition was made available on Bandlab, featuring two exclusive bonus tracks.
-Along with the single "Feel It", recorded for the Amazon Prime Video TV series Invincible.
+D4vd promoted the album with the "Withered World Tour", performing in cities across North America and Europe.
+The opening concert in Houston was livestreamed and included unreleased tracks.
+An album showcase occurred at SM Mall of Asia in Pasay City.
+An expanded edition of the album was released on BandLab with two exclusive bonus tracks.

-On May 30, 2025, D4vd released "Withered (Bonus Tracks)", a single containing the aforementioned BandLab-exclusive tracks, "Where Did You Go?" and "Unrequited" to streaming platforms, as well as adding them to the tracklist on the album itself.
-He announced a deluxe edition of the album on August 1, 2025.
-The deluxe version, titled "Marcescence", was set to release on September 19, 2025, and would feature guest appearances from Malcolm Todd, RealestK, Hyunjin, Keshi, Hannah Bahng, and Julia Wolf, but due to ongoing investigations after a body was discovered in a car registered to D4vd, the release of the deluxe album has been suspended.
+On May 30, 2025, D4vd released "Withered (Bonus Tracks)", a single containing the BandLab-exclusive tracks "Where Did You Go?" and "Unrequited" on streaming platforms and added them to the album's tracklist.
+He announced a deluxe edition of the album on August 1, 2025, titled Withered Deluxe: Marcescence, featuring guest appearances from Malcolm Todd, RealestK, Hyunjin, Keshi, Hannah Bahng, and Julia Wolf.
+However, on September 18, a day before its planned release of September 19, it was shelved due to ongoing investigations following the discovery of a body in a Tesla registered to D4vd.

+It was revealed Interscope Records quietly dropped D4vd by the end of 2025 months before his arrest in April.
+Withered with bonus tracks was digitally reissued on September 26, 2025, under the imprint "D4vd Ent, LLC".